jooo-lee/sike/README.md

 ## Description

 This is a mock shopping website, built using React and styled with styled-components.
-The main goals of the project were to become more familiar with React testing and React router.
+The main goals of the project were to become more familiar with React testing and React Router.
 I set up the application using Vite and deployed it with Vercel.

 ![Screenshot of Sike shop page](./public/demo-img.png)